phdistance/phdistance.github.io/about.markdown

 permalink: /about/
 ---

-Ph.
-Distance is an email newsletter about running.
-We talk about just about anything related to running, but we often focus on personal improvement through reflection and the analysis of running-related data through visualization.
-Both of the writers hold doctoral degrees.
+PhDistance is an email newsletter about running.
+It's a space where academia hits the streets and trails.
+Here, we talk about just about anything related to running, but we often focus on personal improvement in running through reflection.
+Both of the authors hold doctoral degrees.

 ### Authors

 **Andrew Battista** is a Librarian for Geospatial Information Systems and an avid runner.
 He's completed twelve marathons and specializes in simple, homegrown visualization of data with open source tools.
+He lives in Brooklyn, NY and is a member of the New York Road Runners.

 **Jeffrey Gross** is an English Professor and an RRCA (Road Runners Club of America) certified running coach.

+### How do I subscribe?

+Just enter your [e mail address on this form](https://forms.gle/NHEsBP1wo11yYrZj7){:target="_blank"}.
+You will get copies of the newsletter sent to your email.
+That's it.